Adams & Miller Ski/Snowboard Program

 Wait List Policy

 Registrations received after the closing date may be “wait-listed” if there are no slots available.
 You will receive wait-listed notification by phone or email.
 If an opening does occur, you will receive notification by phone and/or email; a “Late Registration Fee” may apply.
+No registrations will be accepted after December 15th, 2025.

 Program Refund Policy